lumlumva/cse15l-lab-reports/lab3.md

         questions about whether that will translate into effective therapy. trials may deliver the RNA by direct injection into the target tissue (for a tumor,for
    ```
-   - `grep -U` treats the file as binary during the search.
+   - The `grep -U` command treats the file as binary during the search.
 This helps to prevent misinterpretating of the pattern that are being search for wothout confusion from file formatting differences.

 * option 3
 * -A num, --after-context=num Print num lines of trailing context after each match.